 • Be given a minimum of one month's written notice before the tenant vacates the premises.

-• Terminating the lease or rental agreement early if the tenant breaks the lease agreement or evicting the tenant when legally applicable.
+• Terminating the lease early if the tenant breaks the lease agreement or evicting the tenant when legally applicable.

 As per Texas landlord-tenant laws, landlords have the responsibility to: